Skip to main content Skip to main navigation

 We have also received several reports of phone scams, including robocalls offering 25% off future bills.
 These calls are not officially from National Grid and are used as a way for scammers to obtain account information.

 If you’re concerned about the status of your account, please call National Grid customer service.
 If you think you’ve fallen victim to a scam, call your local law enforcements officials and the Attorney General’s office immediately.
+You can also report fraud and suspicious communications to the FTC.

 Contact Us